Construction of Marine Works

 Climate Change and Its Implications on Coastal Structures

-Under the influence of climate change, it is envisaged that the frequency of occurrence of extreme sea level events and coastal flooding may increase.
-The wave height and wave loading experienced by coastal infrastructure may become more severe.
+Under the influence of climate change, it is envisaged that the frequency of occurrence of extreme weather events due to temperature increase, sea level rise, more extreme rainfall, tropical cyclone intensity increase and more serious storm surge may increase.

 Rise in sea level due to climate change in addition to cyclone storm surge may cause flooding in the coastal area